 Medicine personal statement tips 🔗 Personal statement tips from Oxford admissions tutors.

 Application tips from a first year medic 🔗 This video talks about standing out in admissions tests, personal statements and interviews.

-Reading List 🔗 🌟 This reading list is for first year students, but provides a good starting point for supra-curricular resources.
+Reading List 🔗 🌟 This reading list is for first-year students, but provides a good starting point for super-curricular resources.

 Everyone applying for Medicine at Oxford has to sit an entrance exam - the BioMedical Admissions Test.
-It’s also used by some other unis.
-It has three papers, a multiple choice critical thinking/problem solving paper, a multiple choice science and maths paper, and a short ¾ page length essay.
-The best way to prepare for the BMAT is using the resources below to practise!
+It’s also used by some other universities.
+It has three papers, a multiple-choice critical thinking/problem-solving paper, a multiple-choice science and maths paper, and a short ¾ page-length essay.
+The best way to prepare for the BMAT is to use the resources below to practise!
 You should also dig out your old GCSE level science notes and use them to check you know enough physics and maths if you’re not taking those subjects to a higher level.

 The official BMAT page 🔗 Find a summary of the test format and example questions here.

 Official BMAT resources 🔗 The syllabus and past papers are all available freely on this website.